TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 ###

 - Improvements to back-end (`uibuilder.js`)
-   - [x] (v2) Move vendor file serving from instance level to module level so it is only ever done once.
+   - [x] Move vendor file serving from instance level to module level so it is only ever done once.
 Also rationalise.
-   - [x] Move uibindex API from standard to admin web interfaces.
+   - [x] Move uibindex API from standard to admin web interfaces for better security.
    - [x] Add `<adminurl>/uibvendorpackages` admin API.
    - [x] Use `<adminurl>/uibvendorpackages` API to list available vendor package urls in admin ui.
-   - [x] (v2) Move socket.io client library path to include `httpNodeRoot`.
+   - [x] Move socket.io client library path to include `httpNodeRoot` & `vendor`.
-   - [x] Move active vendor package list from `settings.json` to `<uibRoot>/` to allow it to be updated by install handling.
-(Breaking change)
+   - [x] ~~Move active vendor package list from `settings.json` to `<uibRoot>/` to allow it to be updated by install handling.~~ No settings file now needed.
+(Breaking change - if uncommon library used, will need to add it using the admin ui, common libraries will be picked up automatically)
-   - [x] Add initial process to move settings after migration from v1 to v2.
+   - [x] ~~Add initial process to move settings after migration from v1 to v2.~~ Settings no longer required.
    - [x] Add Socket.IO path to the `<adminurl>/uibindex` API - in preparation for enabling other nodes to communicate with uibuilder front-end's.
-   - [x] Fix the folder location lookup for front-end packages.
-New function `findPackage` added to `tilib.js`, replaces the `get-installed-path` 3rd party package.
+   - [x] ~~Fix the folder location lookup for front-end packages.
+New function `findPackage` added to `tilib.js`, replaces the `get-installed-path` 3rd party package.~~ Completely rewritten
-   - [x] Add extra info to the `vendorPaths` variable.
-Including whether the package is include in the `<userDir>/package.json` dependencies & information from the packages own package.json file including homepage, main entry point and version string.
+   - [x] ~~Add extra info to the `vendorPaths` variable.
+Including whether the package is include in the `<userDir>/package.json` dependencies & information from the packages own package.json file including homepage, main entry point and version string.~~ Completely rewritten.

    - [x] Add `<adminurl>/uibnpm` admin API.
 Enable npm commands to be called from the admin ui.
 Checks whether `package.json` is available.
 Work against `userDir` or `<uibRoot>/<url>` locations (optional `url` parameter).
      - [x] List all installed top-level packages